GRAINS-Soybeans bounce from 6-year low, corn stays firm

 Soybeans had been pressured by beneficial rains across the U.S. Midwest and concerns about the economy in China that have pushed commodity markets to multiyear lows.
 China is the world's largest soybean importer.

-Markets drew support from USDA data early on Thursday that showed corn, soybean and soymeal export sales last week near the high end of trade expectations.
+Markets drew support from USDA data early on Thursday that showed corn and soybean export sales last week near the high end of trade expectations.

 Still, new-crop export sales for corn and soybeans remain well below the pace of last year.